leanprover/logic_and_proof_lean3/propositional_logic.rst

 Then, from (4), either Alice's husband was in the bar and Alice was on the beach, or Alice was in the bar and Alice's husband was on the beach.

 If Alice's husband was in the bar, the woman he was with was his daughter, the child who was alone was his son, and Alice and her brother were on the beach.
 Then either Alice or her brother was the victim; so the other was the killer.
 But, from (5), the victim had a twin, and this twin was innocent.
-Since by Alice and her brother could only be twins to each other, this situation is impossible.
+Since Alice and her brother could only be twins to each other, this situation is impossible.
 Therefore Alice's husband was not in the bar.

 So Alice was in the bar.
 If Alice was in the bar, she was with her brother or her son.